AdaCore/training_material/courses/fundamentals_of_ada/200_elaboration.rst

    C. 101, 201, 102, 202
    D. :answer:`Cannot be determined`

+.. container:: animate

-:explanation:`As there are no dependencies between P1 and P2, the compiler/linker can enforce any elaboration order.
-Even the order of "with's" in Main may not affect elaboration order`
+   As there are no dependencies between :ada:`P1` and :ada:`P2`, the compiler/linker can enforce any elaboration order.
+Even the order of :ada:`with`'s" in :ada:`Main` may not affect elaboration order

 =====================
 Elaboration Control